 So pivot we did to a car camping and cycling tour of the Flint Hills.
 Car camping opens up a LOT of options like finding drop-in pickleball games when it rains (we brought our paddles), seeing a movie, attending Mass, visiting local museums, and choosing restaurants and breweries based on preference instead of proximity.

 We felt right at home in the town of Emporia.
-Did you know it is the founding city for Veterans Day? 🇺🇸 And it’s known for its stellar glassblowing and engraving communities.
+Did you know it is the founding city for Veterans Day? 🇺🇸 And it’s known for its robust glassblowing and engraving communities.
 Emporia is also considered the disc golf capital of the world and the main attraction for us?
 Her gravel roads.
 There is a cycling event held each year called Unbound Gravel and although we don’t race gravel bikes, we sure love to ride them.
-So we figured we’d download a couple of the routes from Unbound event website.
+So we figured we’d download a couple of the routes from the Unbound event website.

 Our plan worked well!
-There are SO many world class gravel options to ride around Emporia it’s worth a return trip for us.
+There are SO many world class gravel roads to ride around Emporia it’s worth a return trip for us.
 Not to mention Radius Brewing.
 Their beer and scotch eggs are👌🏻

 After a couple days in Emporia we moved on to towns along the Flint Hills Nature Trail including Osage City and Ottawa.
 I mean, we had a car so easy peasy.